marsellaeve/FP_KB_C/README.md

 ## Built With

-* Eclipse Application with Java language
+* Eclipse IDE with Java language
 * [Geogebra](https://geogebra.org/) for the Graph

 ## Contributing